How Much Will the IRS Usually Settle For? (Orange County CPA Guide)

 You’ve probably heard the claim: “Settle your tax debt for pennies on the dollar.”
 But is it true?
 And how much will the IRS really accept to settle your balance?

-The short answer: it depends on what you can afford to pay — not what you owe.
+The short answer: it depends on how the IRS determines your ability to pay — not just how much you owe.

-At Boulanger CPA, we’ve helped dozens of clients across Orange County reduce six-figure debts through Offers in Compromise, Partial Pay Installment Agreements, or hardship relief.
-This guide walks through how IRS settlements are calculated, what factors matter most, and what you should never do when negotiating with the IRS.
+At Boulanger CPA, we’ve helped clients across Orange County reduce six-figure debts through Offers in Compromise, Partial Pay Installment Agreements, and hardship relief.
+This IRS installment agreement guide explains how settlements are calculated, why Offers are rejected, and what strategies can protect you from aggressive IRS collection actions.

 🧠 What Is an Offer in Compromise?